Nursing Home Abuse

 The attorneys of the Steinberg Law Firm can assist clients in nursing home abuse cases involving:

 - Physical Abuse — including hitting, slapping, handling roughly, or especially in nursing homes, the improper use of physical, medical, and chemical restraints to subdue a patient unnecessarily.

 - Emotional Abuse — including yelling, threatening, humiliation, isolation, insulting, and cursing at an elderly person.

 - Financial Abuse — including theft of personal property or cash, fraud, identity theft, coercion to alter wills, or other important legal documents.

-- Neglect — including withholding food or water, poor hygiene, failure to administer medication, and improper medical care such as not moving the person to prevent bedsores.
+- Neglect — including withholding food or water, poor hygiene, failure to administer medication, and improper medical care such as not moving the person to prevent bedsores or sepsis.

 - Sexual Abuse — involves nonconsensual sexual contact.
 This can include coercion to make someone incapable of true consent to engage in sexual acts or touching.